jmsdnns/blag/content/history/wild-man-adams/index.md

 To everyone's amazement, the colonial courts found almost all of the soldiers not guilty.
 John had made his point and Britain was astonished.
 They respond in 1774 by passing the [Administration of Justice Act](https://en.wikipedia.org/wiki/Administration_of_Justice_Act_1774), which said the colonies are not allowed to conduct their own trials.
 John recognized it as an admission that his point landed and scared them, exactly the win he wanted, as it made the king's corruption plain for everyone to see.
 The king was oppressing them with a system designed to keep them oppressed.

-Fugazi's Waiting Room  is also about being oppressed by a system designed to keep people oppressed.
+Fugazi's Waiting Room is also about being oppressed by a system designed to keep people oppressed, though it is expressed through the context of the US during the 1980s.

 {{< youtube FGoqtWmwheE >}}
 <br>